starlit-os/kitten-homeserver/README.md

 # Portainer Home Server

 An example of an appliance built with bootc.
-Designed for your friend who wants a home server with a webui, and tailscale in case they need you to go fix something. 😄
+Designed for your friend who wants a home server with a webui, and tailscale in case they _need you_ to go fix something. 😄 This is based on Universal Blue's [ccos](https://github.com/ublue-os/ccos) base image, which brings in CoreOS features.

 - [portainer](https://www.portainer.io/)
 - [cockpit](https://cockpit-project.org/)